saveman71/saveman71.github.io/_posts/2021-09-08-recovering-zsh-history-from-histdb.md

 # Re-creating `.zsh_history`

 I thought that would be easy.
 I mean straightforward.
 I mean, I really thought zsh's format would be logical right?
-No. Since I had enabled `extended_history`, the format is the following (https://stackoverflow.com/a/37977775/2367848 helped!):
+No. Since I had enabled `extended_history`, the format is the following ([this answer on Stack Overflow helped!](https://stackoverflow.com/a/37977775/2367848)):

 ```
 : timestamp:duration;command